thenithinbalaji/Doge-Memer-Template/README.md

 Visit https://discordbotlist.com/bots/doge-memer to add the bot to your Discord Server.

 # Is this the full code of Doge Memer?
 Nope.
 This ofc is not the full working code of Doge Memer.
-This is just a template for people with an interest to make discord bots and has a basic programming knowledge.
+This is just a template for people with an interest to make discord bots.